Khairulamireen/Sign-Language-Translator-using-Jetson-Nano/README.md

 Go back to initial folder path, and go to ./python/training/classification and paste the file here.

 Go to /jetson-inference/python/training/classification/models , create a folder.
 (You can named it anything.
 For me, I go with 'project')
+Go to /jetson-inference/python/training/classification/data , create a folder.
+(You can named it anything.
+For me, I go with 'project')

 For converting .pth.tar file into .onnx file, you have to place your .pth.tar file (Refer Step 1) into /jetson-inference/python/training/classification/models/project .
 Then, in Terminal, on the path /jetson-inference/python/training/classification , type:
 ```
 /python onnx_export.py --model-dir=models/project
 ```
 This will create the .onnx file and placed in the models/project folder.
 The .onnx file is also provided**.
-Recommended.

 ** You can download the provided files using this link:
 ```